priyankshah7/ScanCARS/README.md

 ### Requirements
 The two software development kits (SDKs) included are the Andor SDK and the ADwin SDK.
 The Andor SDK controls Andor's range of CCD cameras and its use is dependent on the installation of the drivers provided by Andor.
+The Andor SDK is modified from [here](https://github.com/hamidohadi/pyandor).
 The ADwin SDK is used to drive the microscope stage and its use is also dependent on the installation of the drivers provided by ADwin.